ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 Traditional approaches to enzyme function prediction rely on sequence similarity, conserved motifs, and phylogenetic analysis (3).
 However, these methods often fail for terpene synthases due to their high sequence diversity and the complex relationship between sequence and function (4).
 Recent advances in protein language models, particularly ESM-2, have shown promise for capturing structural and functional information from amino acid sequences (5).
 These models learn representations that encode not only sequence patterns but also structural constraints and functional relationships.

 Here, we present a comprehensive benchmark comparing machine learning approaches using ESM-2 embeddings against traditional sequence-based methods for binary classification of terpene synthases.
-Our primary objective is to develop a practical tool for prioritizing sequences from large databases (e.g., UniProt, NCBI) to identify the most promising candidates for experimental validation.
-Rather than testing thousands of unannotated terpene synthase sequences, researchers can use our model to generate a ranked list and focus experimental efforts on the top candidates (e.g., top 12 sequences) most likely to produce the target terpene product.
+We have three primary objectives: (1) to develop a practical tool for prioritizing sequences from large databases (e.g., UniProt, NCBI) to identify the most promising candidates for experimental validation, allowing researchers to focus on top candidates most likely to produce the target terpene product; (2) to demonstrate this tool's utility by applying it to discover novel germacrene synthases from 5,000 terpene synthase family members in UniProt; and (3) to evaluate whether a biologist without data science or programming expertise can design and execute such a study using AI-assisted tools (Cursor AI, Google Gemini) and cloud computing platforms (Google Colab).
+This latter objective tests the democratization of machine learning for biological research, potentially enabling domain experts without computational training to leverage state-of-the-art methods.

 We focus on three well-represented terpene products from the MARTS-DB dataset (6): germacrene (93 sequences, 7.4% class balance), pinene (82 sequences, 6.5% class balance), and myrcene (53 sequences, 4.2% class balance).
 These products were selected based on their representation in the dataset, structural diversity, and biological relevance.
 Germacrene represents sesquiterpenes with complex cyclization patterns, pinene represents monoterpenes with bicyclic structures, and myrcene represents acyclic monoterpenes, providing a comprehensive test of our approach across different terpene chemistries and class imbalances.